kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 ### §65.41   Skill requirements: Facility ratings.

-Each applicant for a facility rating at an air traffic control tower must have passed a practical test on each item listed in §65.37 of this part that is applicable to each operating position at the control tower at which the rating is sought.
+Each applicant for a facility rating at an air traffic control tower must have passed a practical test on each item listed in [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.37   Skill requirements: Operating positions.|§65.37]] of this part that is applicable to each operating position at the control tower at which the rating is sought.

 ### §65.43   \[Reserved\]